 This week I am making my favorite pizza dough from scratch!
-We love making this recipe together as a family and it is perfect for the feast day of St. Clare of Assisi which is tomorrow, August 11.
+We love making this recipe together as a family and it is perfect for the feast day of Italian saints or meatless Fridays.
 When we took a pilgrimage to Italy we visited A LOT of places but Assisi is on the top of my list.
 If you ever get the chance to go to Italy, put Assisi on your itinerary.
 Absolutely breathtaking views, cobblestone roads, adorable little cafes, and all the relics of Sts.
 Clare and Francis are still engrained in my memory.
-We also ate a lot of pizza on that trip so this meal is in honor of St. Clare and the Italian pilgrimage.
+We also ate a lot of pizza on that trip so this particular meal is in honor of St. Clare.

 Prep Time: 2 hrs 30 min

 Yields: 2 - 12 inch pizzas

 1 1/3 Warm water (between 100-100 degrees F)

 1 Standard Pack Active Dry Yeast

 3/4 Tsp Salt

 3 1/2 C. All Purpose Flour, plus more for dusting your hands and the counter